skill3472/1st-grade-exercises/README.md

 # 1st-grade-exercises
-I add the my solutions to the 1st grade IT exam here for safe-keeping.
+I add my solutions to the 1st grade IT exam tasks here for safe-keeping.
-Made by me, obviously.
+Made by skill, obv.